Sentiance announces Smart Cities Alliance with the acquisition of i-KNOW (UGent) MOVE IP and Platform

 “The system learns how different groups of people really behave and allows us to build personalized mobility solutions.
-On the other end, cities and organizations get real-time insight on how consumer groups gain or lose time in different transport modes, why and how they travel to certain places and which type of activities they prefer to combine.”
+On the other end, cities and organizations get real-time insight into how consumer groups gain or lose time in different transport modes, why and how they travel to certain places and which type of activities they prefer to combine.”

 Prof. Gautama continues: “These insights allow to build modern mobility systems close to the consumer’s needs.
 However, the platform goes beyond simple observations.
-It is one of the first ICT-platforms to support citizen participation in policy making.
+It is one of the first ICT-platforms to support citizen participation in policymaking.
 This is the exciting bit of the technology.
 A city serves its suggestions to citizens, who can act or choose not to act on it, and together they shape what a city should look like.
 This dialogue is what truly makes a city smarter.”